Quantum Radio Astronomy: Data Encodings and Quantum Image Processing: Experimental demonstrations

 \subsection{Encoding \& decoding}

 An incredible level of information compression can be achieved using quantum data encoding.
-For example, an interferometer with $M$ antennas will produce $M(M-1)$ correlated visibilities.
-In classical computing, the data for a given timestep can be encoded with $M(M-1)$ $64$-bit floats representing complex-valued visibility data.
-However, the QPIE encoding leverages superposition to achieve logarithmic compression, as shown in Fig.~\ref{fig:schema_plot2}.
+For example, an interferometer with $M$ antennas will produce $B = M(M-1)/2$ correlated visibilities.
+In classical computing, the data for a given timestep can be encoded with $B$ $64$-bit floats representing complex-valued visibility data.
+However, the QPIE encoding leverages superposition to achieve logarithmic compression, only needing $\log_2(B)$ qubits, as shown in Fig.~\ref{fig:schema_plot2}.

 Encoding complex-valued numbers as complex probability amplitudes of a quantum superposition is straightforward, but the measurement of a quantum state can only return the real magnitude of the phases.
 In terms of practical applications of the QFT and encoding visibility data, this means that complex phases cannot be directly measured.
-For radio interferometry, while we can use QC to reconstruct real-valued images from complex visibilities (``invert'' step in data reduction), predicting complex visibilities from images (``predict'' step in data reduction) is not as feasible.
-One solution is to keep as many algorithmic steps on the QC as possible, which we explore in Section~\ref{sec:qselfcal}.
+For radio interferometry, while we can use QC to reconstruct real-valued images from complex visibilities (``invert'' step in data reduction), predicting complex visibilities from images (``predict'' step in data reduction) is not straightforward.

+Even if the QC can offer impressive data compression, measurement of a quantum state introduces inherent randomness.
+Quantum image representations must be re-encoded and re-measured multiple times to measure the state with high accuracy.
+This additional measurement error is a fundamental consequence of using QC compared to classical computing.

-Additionally, quantum image representations must be re-encoded to perform multiple measurements, or ``shots''.
-Thus there is a tradeoff between quantum compression and the circuit depth required for a given image encoding.
-We evaluate the number of measurements $N_{\mathrm{shots}}$ to create an accurate reconstruction of the image from the FRQI and QPIE encodings.
+We evaluate the number of measurements $N_{\mathrm{shots}}$ to create an accurate reconstruction of an image starting from the FRQI and QPIE encodings.
 We generate images of different sizes, with pixel values drawn from the uniform distribution $U(0,1)$, and compare the original with the quantum circuit output, shown in Fig.~\ref{fig:acc_encodings}.
 We see that both encodings offer comparable accuracy as a function of shot number.
 For both encodings, very large numbers of shots $N_{\mathrm{shots}} = N_\mathrm{pix}^2 = N^4$ are required to reconstruct a random input image with $< 10\%$ error.